Flying the flag for British jewellery manufacturing

-We are passionate about our special craft and its wonderful British heritage.
+We are passionate about jewellery creation and its wonderful British heritage.

-We love our unique jewellery service and are dedication to providing exquisite, affordable and ethical jewellery for you.
+We love our unique jewellery service and are dedicated to providing exquisite, affordable and ethical jewellery, just for you.
 All of which is inspired and founded on a rich heritage of British jewellery and craftsmanship.

 13th and 14th century

 The rich wore gold, silver and precious polished gemstones.

 Those of lesser wealth, imitated expensive jewellery using pewter, copper, enamal and crushed coloured glass.

 Colour was used to symbolise religious and magical beliefs.

 Introducing... the Renaissance era.